Cohomology of arithmetic groups

 Schedule and abstracts:

 There will be two lectures series consisting of four talks, and a few contributed talks.
-The schedule of the lectures will be made available in due course.

 References, lecture material, and notes: